© 2026 All Rights reserved WUSF

 WUSF

-Florida Attorney General James Uthmeier addresses the crowd at the Cuban Club in Ybor City
+Florida Attorney General James Uthmeier addresses the crowd during the Tampa Tiger Bay Club gathering at the Cuban Club in Ybor City on Friday, April 17, 2026.

 Florida Attorney General James Uthmeier was peppered with questions Friday at the Tampa Tiger Bay Club.

-One of those questions was why the Gov. Ron DeSantis fired state attorneys Andrew Warren and Monique Worrell — who are Democrats — for choosing not to enforce certain laws, and why Uthmeier shouldn't be fired as well.
+One was why Gov. Ron DeSantis fired state attorneys Andrew Warren and Monique Worrell — who are Democrats — for choosing not to enforce certain laws, and why Uthmeier shouldn't be fired as well.

-On Martin Luther King Jr. Day, Uthmeier said he would not enforce dozens of state laws he says were “race-based.”
-The Republican defended himself as upholding the Constitution.
+On Jan.
+19 — Martin Luther King Jr. Day — Uthmeier said he would not enforce dozens of state affirmative action laws he says were “race-based.”
+The Republican defended himself as upholding the U.S. Constitution.

 ALSO READ: Is AG Uthmeier 'misstating the law' in his anti-affirmative action opinion?